 Also consider packing or hiring neck supports (for naps), snack trays and sun shades.
 Well entertained, non-sunburned children are infinitely more tolerable.

-Teens Can’t Drive Rentals
+5. Tell Teens They Can’t Drive Rentals

 Be warned that if they’ve just qualified for their licence teens are going to pester you to drive the shiny rental car.
 Do not allow this to happen unless you are certain they are listed as drivers and are insured.
 (Unlikely to happen on a cheap family rental car deal.)